The Parelli Foundation Helps Solve the Horse Rescue Puzzle.

 When Cheryl Flanagan started rescuing racehorses who were not winning on the Florida tracks, little did she know how many puzzle pieces would eventually make up the picture years later in Georgia.
 On any given day, Save the Horses in Cumming, Georgia, is home to over 100 rescued equines.
 Cheryl has a strong belief in matching horses and humans so that as many horses as possible find happy forever homes.
 When she first started rescuing racehorses, she was involved in 4-H and Pony Club.
 Many of the youth involved were using her horses because their families could not afford to buy a horse.
 When one of the children developed enough savvy to meet Cheryl’s standard for horse ownership, she gave the child (with the parents’ support) one of the rescued horses.
 Over the years, matching horses and humans has become a persistent piece in the puzzle.
 Decades later, after a move to Georgia, volunteers at Save the Horses continue the transformation from knowing little about horses; to becoming knowledgeable caretakers; to bonding with a certain horse; to adopting an equine partner, as they share Cheryl’s passion for creating a better life for horses, mules, donkeys, and minis.

 Has the Parelli Foundation touched your life in a meaningful and inspiring way?
 We would like to hear about it.
-If you have a story to tell, and the Foundation has helped in some way, write it down in 1000 words or less and send it to email@example.com, along with three photos to illustrate your story.
+If you have a story to tell, and the Foundation has helped in some way, write it down in 1000 words or less and send it our contact us form, along with three photos to illustrate your story.
 We may use your story at our web site or in other ways.
-If we do, we will send you a Parelli Foundation tee-shirt.